The Evil Class

 Why study heroes when you can focus on villains?
 This popular class examines evil through time.

 History professor Lindsey Patterson talks about opportunities for students to conduct research and even win research grants.

 Mentor Paul Halverson has helped Elmhurst senior Emily Heimerdinger navigate college and prepare for life beyond graduation.

 The study of history is the most basic and relevant of all the liberal arts.
 Studying the past helps build the skills required to understand and analyze trends, personalities and movement—not only those that have shaped past events, but those that affect the present and the future.
 Students of history at Elmhurst don’t just learn who won which battles; they learn to evaluate information, research and write compellingly, and assess competing arguments.

-A history major from Elmhurst can open doors to a variety of rewarding careers, including jobs in teaching, museum work, media and research.
+A history major from Elmhurst can open doors to a variety of rewarding careers, including jobs in teaching, museum work, media, research and law.
 The major consists of at least seven history courses, including a senior thesis.
 History majors can, and should, chose courses from a wide variety of historical periods and areas.